Colbydude/larabook/readme.md

 **Lesson 24:** A lot here!
 We add the ability to follow users as well as clean up our statuses page to display the statuses of who you're following, as well as yourself.

+**Lesson 25:** This time we make it so the user is able to unfollow users they are following, and tidy up the user profile a bit.
+As well as add appropriate tests.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)